ryanatkn/gro/src/lib/docs/gen.md

 Ergonomics are key to unlocking codegen's full potential.

 **Be aware** — this is a sharp tool!
 It should be used sparingly, only when it's a clear win.
-It adds a layer of indirection between the code you write and run.
+It adds a layer of indirection between the code you write and run, and it's possible to tie yourself into knots with dependencies.
-Also, you could introduce security vulnerabilities if you fail to escape certain inputs.
+Also, you could introduce security vulnerabilities if you fail to escape certain inputs,
-Importantly, there is no support for sourcemaps right now.
+There's no support for sourcemaps yet, and I have no plans for them.
-Sourcemaps could be added at some point, at least in many cases.
+(I would accept contributions, but I think it's a hard problem to do well, and I don't know what the payoffs would be)

 Inspirations include Lisp macros, the [Svelte](https://github.com/sveltejs/svelte) compiler,